Ulti-Dreisteine/ToMerge-Neural-ODE-Model-Research/README.md

 ### TODOs:
   1. ~~Build a nonlinear ODE model for generating samples;~~
-  2. Build the ODE Net for re-constructing the system's manifolds;
+  2. ~~Build the ODE Net for re-constructing the system's manifolds~~;
+    3. Apply the adjoint sensitivity method instead of back propagation to get derivatives and accelarate the computation;